My life had quickly turned into processing ocean water samples every day.

 I had been so hurt by the girls at my previous job that I thought that I was just being paranoid and over-reacting.
 I told Margaret at my weekly session about Lauren and how I had started doing yoga with her and how I was excited about that.
 But I noted that I was scared I would be shunned at this lab again.
 Margaret reassured me that I was still just getting over my experience back at NDX and we tried to dive deeper into that.

 I quickly noticed that Lauren was friends with about everyone in the lab.
-This concerned me, but she was so nice, it made sense.
+This concerned me, but she was so nice, that it made sense.